LinkedIn Social Selling Index (SSI)

 If you have a connection in common, you can reach out directly, but remember: Nobody likes a cold call, even when it’s a LinkedIn direct message.
 Connections are fine, but you need to show interest in them as a person before you try to convert them into a lead.

-Social selling and inbound marketing on LinkedIn
+Use the Social Selling Dashboard to master inbound marketing on LinkedIn

 You can also use the insights available from your Social Selling Dashboard for a more inbound marketing strategy.
 This is my favorite way to connect — because all you have to do is be yourself!